AI Workshop: learn to build apps with AI →

 </template>

-Problem was, my form only sent GET requests (the default browser behavior) because how template tags work in Alpine is, the HTML is added to the DOM when the template x-if directive resolves to true.
+Problem was, my form only sent GET requests (the default browser behavior) because of how template tags work in Alpine is, the HTML is added to the DOM when the template x-if directive resolves to true.

 So basically htmx had no idea about this new HTML.